Our Lady of England Priory: History

-The first Prior of Storrington Priory was a French White Canon, Father Xavier de Fourvière (born Albert Rieux in 1853 in the Provençal village of Robion (better known today as "Peter Mayle country").
+The first Prior of Storrington Priory was a French White Canon, Father Xavier de Fourvière (born Albert Rieux in 1853 in the Provençal village of Robion.
 He was one of many French priests exiled from France in the early 1900s – he arrived to settle there in 1903 – following the aggressive acts of separation of Church and State by the French government.
 Xavier de Fourvière was a renowned writer, poet and charismatic preacher, a member of Frédéric Mistral's famous "Félibrige" movement for the Provençal language.
 He preached often at the church of Our Lady of France, Leicester Square, London where he was taken ill in May 1912, returned to Provence (hoping the sun would secure his restoration) but he died in October 1912 and is buried in his birthplace, Robion.

 The poet Francis Thompson stayed at the Priory nearly two years after being brought there by Wilfrid and Alice Meynell to recover from opium addiction.
 He wrote the poem To Daisy during his stay.
 Also, Hilaire Belloc wrote the poem On Courtesy on 17 May 1908 after visiting the Priory.

 The Chemin Neuf Community uses the buildings, still owned by the Church and licensed to the community by the Order who left in the early 2010s after over 130 years.
 The Community conducts retreats and various programs at the priory.